dresio12/2025_InSeason_Projects/leadoff_walk_scoring/README.md

 low_pct - Percentage of total innings that begin with a leadoff walk

-The time_series folder includes the files used to generate the tableau visualizations seen here (downloading the file will show the second visualization): https://public.tableau.com/views/LeadoffWalkTimeSeries/PercentageofInningsaRunScoresAfteraLeadoffWalkOverTime?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link
+The time_series folder includes the files used to generate the tableau visualizations seen here (downloading the file will show the other visualizations): https://public.tableau.com/views/LeadoffWalkTimeSeries/PercentageofInningsaRunScoresAfteraLeadoffWalkOverTime?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link